wahallu/cravely/backend/Order/postman/README.md

 }
 ```

-This means you can test all endpoints without needing to provide a valid JWT token.
+This allows you to test all endpoints without a valid JWT token.

-> **NOTE**: For production deployment, remove the testing code and revert to the original authentication implementation.